-- Design and develop innovative products that are durable and long-lasting, extending product life and reducing overall consumption, giving consideration to the impact of each stage of the production cycle on the environment
+Design and develop innovative products that are durable and long-lasting to extend product life and reduce overall consumption, considering the impact of each stage of the production cycle on the environment.

-- Demonstrate honest and ethical behavior in all that we do
+Demonstrate honest and ethical behaviour in all that we do.

 In practical terms, our commitment to improving the environmental sustainability of our operations extends to:

-- We are reducing the individual packaging requirements surrounding our products, which has vastly reduced the waste on hand each week in our warehouses.
-We are moving wherever possible to recycled/recyclable packaging with our audited suppliers.
+We have reduced the individual packaging requirements surrounding our products, which has vastly reduced the waste on hand each week in our warehouses.

-- We are eradicating the use of plastic bags in our retail network and intend to be 100% plastic free by June 30, 2018.
+We have eradicated the use of plastic bags in our retail network.

-- We are installing solar panels at our Torquay Head Office and warehouse, in an effort to reduce our consumption of power and electricity.
+We have installed solar panels to create renewable energy at our Thailand Wetsuit factory, Torquay Head Office and warehouse, and at our retail stores; in Rye, Mornington, Baines Crecent, and Byron Bay, reducing our consumption of power and electricity.

-- We are changing to low halogen lightbulbs to increase energy efficiency in-office across the RCG.
+We have changed to low halogen lightbulbs, increasing energy efficiency in-office across the RCG.